Changes to your body's normal processes or unusual, unexplained symptoms can sometimes be an early sign of cancer.

 Cancer is a condition where cells in a specific part of the body grow and reproduce uncontrollably.
 It sometimes begins in one part of the body before spreading to other areas.

-Diagnosing cancer at an early stage is important.
+Diagnosing cancer at an early stage is vital.
 If it's diagnosed at an early stage, when it isn’t too large and hasn’t spread, it's more likely to be treated successfully.
 If cancer spreads, effective treatment becomes more difficult and a person’s chances of surviving are lower.

 This is why screening is really important - to rule out cancer or other serious conditions.
 In Barnsley there are free screening services for some people for cervical, breast and bowel cancer.
+We’re encouraging people to attend their screening, regardless of if they’re feeling well.
+This is to detect any health problems so that early treatment can be offered it needed.
+A five minute test can save a life!

-Cervical cancer
+Cervical cancer screening

-This video shows what to expect during a cervical screening appointment.
+Find out what to expect during a cervical screening appointment.

-Breast cancer
+Breast cancer screening

 This video shows what to expect during a breast screening appointment.

-Bowel cancer
+Bowel cancer screening

 How you can prevent cancer